eclipse-ditto/ditto/documentation/src/main/resources/pages/ditto/basic-connections.md

 #### Source declared acknowledgement labels

-The acknowledgements sent via a source must have their labels declared in the field `declardAcks` as a JSON array.
+The acknowledgements sent via a source must have their labels declared in the field `declardAcks` as a JSON array.<br/>
 If the label of an acknowledgement is not in the `declaredAcks` array, then the acknowledgement is rejected with an error.
-The declared labels must be prefixed by the connection ID followed by a column, or use the `connection:id` placeholder.
+The declared labels must be prefixed by the connection ID followed by a colon or the `{%raw%}{{connection:id}}{%endraw%}` placeholder followed by a colon.
 For example:
 ```json
 {%raw%}
 {